 What is Kashiwa Mochi?

-Kashiwa Mochi are tender but chewy rice cakes stuffed with sweet red bean paste and wrapped in kashiwa (oak) leaves.
+Kashiwa Mochi is tender but chewy rice cakes stuffed with sweet red bean paste and wrapped in a kashiwa (oak) leaf.

 Azuki An (小豆餡) vs. Miso An (味噌餡)

 There are two kinds of fillings for Kashiwa Mochi – Azuki red bean paste and white bean paste with miso.
 Red bean stuffed Kashiwa Mochi is more popular and widely available and I actually never tried the white bean miso version before.

 How can you tell what’s the filling inside?
 It’s actually differentiated by which way you wrap the mochi with the leaf.
 For red bean filling, the back of leaf (veins are more visible) faces outside, and the front of leaf (smooth side) faces outside for white bean with miso filling.

 The origin of Kashiwa Mochi goes back to mid 18th century during the Edo period and it was mostly enjoyed in eastern Japan.